 Meg

 P.S.
-If you haven’t heard of Dr. Jill Bolte Taylor, her TED Talk, My Stroke of Insight is well worth a watch.
-She provides a riveting and highly informative account of what it was like as a brain scientist to experience her left hemisphere shutting down as a result of a stroke – as well as the inspiring epiphany that came out of it.
+Dr. Jill Bolte Taylor’s TED Talk, My Stroke of Insight is well worth a watch.
+She provides a riveting account of what it was like as a brain scientist to experience her left hemisphere shutting down from a stroke – as well as the inspiring epiphany that came out of it.

 hoping this works for me.
 I really messed up my life when I got stuck in fight or flight mode…so much so I wanted to bury my head in the sand for years.